 We love riding trams around European cities, and the trams in Greenville add to the ambiance

 If you are anything like us you love yourself a good farmer’s market.
-A well organized market can show you all sort of cultural and culinary aspects of any given city.
-We LOVE exploring them where ever we go.
+A well-organized market can show you all sorts of cultural and culinary aspects of any given city.
+We LOVE exploring them wherever we go.
 Thankfully Greenville is home to some great markets.

 The awesomely named Traveler’s Rest Farmer’s Market is also open on Saturdays from May to September.
 You will find a variety of crafts stalls, food stalls, and produce here as well.
 Yummy!